brenkumi/BigDataCup2021/README.md

 ### Models

 Due to file size constraints, we could not include any of our models in this repository.
-However, the code for our models is available in "Code/3.
-Core Transition Models" and "Code/4.
-Glue Transition Models".
+However, the code for our models is available in "Code/2.
+Action-Transition Models", "Code/3.
+Movement and Time Models" and "Code/4.
+Value Models".